sklukin/Mojolicious-Plugin-Gallery/README.md

     app->start;

-Alose you can find example app on https://github.com/sklukin/Mojolicious-Plugin-Galley
+Also you can find example app on https://github.com/sklukin/Mojolicious-Plugin-Gallery

-Your steps
+Your steps for create new photo gallery

     - Make dir in public/gallery
     - Run ./cmd.pl resize
-  - Update info in public/gallery/&lt;your album>/meta.yml
+    - Update info in public/gallery/<your album>/meta.yml
     - Restart your app

 # AUTHOR